Vikramsinghbrahm/secure-file-transfer/README.md

 # Secure File Transfer System

-## Description

-This project is a secure file transfer system that allows users to upload and download files securely using SSL/TLS encryption.
-The system is built using Flask (Python) for the backend and supports user authentication with JWT tokens.
+The Secure File Transfer System is a web application designed to securely handle file uploads and downloads using SSL/TLS encryption.
+It is built using Flask for the backend, SQLAlchemy for database management, and JWT for user authentication.
+The project ensures that all file transfers between the client and the server are secure and encrypted, protecting the data from unauthorized access.

-## Features
+## Key Features

-- User registration and login
-- Secure file upload
-- Secure file download
-- SSL/TLS encryption for secure communication
+### User Authentication

+- **Registration**: Users can create an account by providing a username and password.
+- **Login**: Users can log in to the system using their credentials to receive a JWT token for authenticated actions.

+### Secure File Transfer

+- **File Upload**: Authenticated users can upload files to the server.
+The files are stored securely in a designated directory.
+- **File Download**: Authenticated users can download files they have uploaded.
+The files are transferred over a secure connection.

+### SSL/TLS Encryption

+- The application uses SSL/TLS to encrypt data during transfer, ensuring that files are securely transmitted between the client and the server.

 ## Technologies Used